What is Mead?

 Where Did it Come From?

-Mead is thought to have been one of the most ancient alcoholic beverages drank by mankind.
-It is believed that mead was first made by nature when, during dry seasons, bees would make their nests inside the hollows of fallen trees.
+According to the University of Pennsylvania Museum, the first recorded history of mead dates back to around 7000 BC, but it's also very likely that mead was one of the most ancient alcoholic beverages drank by mankind.
+It is believed that mead was first made by nature when, during dry seasons, bees would make their nests inside the hollows of trees.
 When the rainy season would come the hollow would fill with water, mixing with the honey, and natural yeast would begin the fermentation process.
-In just a few days you would have an alcoholic beverage which would have been the first meads!
+In just a few days you would have an alcoholic beverage which would have been the first mead!

 What Does Mead Taste Like?

 That's a bit of a tough question to answer, it’s kind of like asking what does wine taste like?
 There are many different styles of mead available.
 Even the type of honey used, can have a huge impact on the flavor of a mead.

 The best way to give you an idea of how mead tastes is to tell you that there are over 600,000 pollination’s in your average bottle of mead.